postcss/postcss/docs/syntax.md

 PostCSS can transform not only CSS.
 You can write a custom syntax and transform styles in other format.

-Writing a custom syntax is much harder rathet then writing just a PostCSS plugin.
+Writing a custom syntax is much harder rather then writing just a PostCSS plugin.
 But it is a awesome adventure.

 You can provide 3 types of package: